 One of the Spanish pilgrims offered to take a photo of our group, between the Camino de Santiago map and the Galicia border marker.
 We were happy to be here, with the big climb under our belts.

-There is a look-out area with a fountain at the top, but the visibility was not that good, and the weather did not invite us to linger for very long at the top.
+There is a look-out area with a fountain at the top, but the visibility was not that good, and the weather did not invite us to linger for very long.
 We set off from the western side, guided by this waymarking shown below.

 We walked along, chatting with our new-found friends.